 If you’re a veteran and need to make changes to your home due to a disability obtained while in the military, you might qualify for specially adaptive housing grants.
 These grants could help you pay for things to make your home more accessible with your disability.

 Homes that are in rural areas could qualify for rural home improvement grants and loans.
 These could help you make repairs on your home and there generally isn’t a limit to the type of repairs you can do.
-You will need to check to see if your home is in a rural area, though.
+You will need to check to see if your home is in a qualifying rural area.

 Rebuilding Together provides free emergency repairs and home modifications for low income homeowners.
 They prioritize service to seniors and disabled individuals.
 To qualify, you must’ve lived in the home for three years or more.
 Some of their approved repairs include adding handrails to stairways, replacing dangerous steps, fixing dangerous wiring, repairing plumbing and installing grab bars.